 School of Social Policy, Sociology and Social Research

 - Faircloth, C. Hoffman, D and Layne, L. (Eds).
-Forthcoming Parenting in Global Perspective: Negotiating ideologies of kinship, self and politics (Forthcoming in the Routledge, Relationships and Resources series)
+Parenting in Global Perspective: Negotiating ideologies of kinship, self and politics.
+London: Routledge.

 - Faircloth, C. 2011.
 ‘It feels right in my heart: Affect as accountability in narratives of attachment.’
 The Sociological Review Volume 59, Issue 2, pages 283–302, May.

 - Faircloth, C. 2010 ‘What science says is best: Parenting practices, scientific authority and maternal identity.’
 Sociological Research Online Special Section on ‘Changing Parenting Culture’.
 Vol 15, Issue 4.